Prop. 46 Targets Caps On Punitive Damages

 Supporters of this measure believe that raising the cap on punitive damages and requiring random testing would make doctors more responsible for malpractice mistakes without significantly increasing the costs of care for patients.
 Opponents believe the opposite, and argue that malpractice premiums would increase and that a statewide database could jeopardize the security of patient medical records.

-If you or your loved one has been injured by medical malpractice in California, Arizona, New Mexico or Utah, the experienced injury attorneys at Phillips Law Group are here to help.
-Call or text 1-800-706-3000 to set up your free initial consultation today!
+If you or your loved one has been injured by medical malpractice in California, Arizona, New Mexico or Utah, the experienced injury attorneys based in the Phoenix, AZ office at Phillips Law Group are here to help.
+Call 1-800-706-3000 to set up your free initial consultation today!